What are cold transfer calls? How are they used?

 IVR (interactive voice response) technology is one of the most effective techniques for getting the most out of customer conversations as quickly as possible.

 That is no longer the case due to IVR technology.
-Callers can now address their concerns right away, and the system can use those concerns to better direct their call.
+Callers can now address their concerns right away, and the system can use those concerns to better direct their calls.

 Less wait time, better solutions supplied by more prepared employees, and improved levels of customer satisfaction result from this.